samuelalonsorodriguez/Intrinsics/README.md

 # 3rd-party dependencies
 intrin.h in case of MSVC
-arm64-neon.h in case of ARM64 Clang/GCC
+arm-neon.h in case of ARM64 Clang/GCC
 x86intrin.h in case of Clang/GCC

 # Notes